johnwidno/Capstone-Project-Phase-5---Final-Project-DS-Akademi/README.md

 This project aims to tackle this issue by analyzing donor behavior to identify both loyal and at-risk donors.
 The insights gained will support NPOs in designing more effective fundraising and communication strategies, ultimately enhancing their ability to sustain and grow their initiatives.

 ## Methodology
+### Data preparation
+There are 7 tables in the dataset; one of them is a duplicate, so we combined the 6 unique tables.
+Some columns were reformatted, and the NULL and duplicate values were remove
  #### **Exploratory data Analysis**
  - data preparation
  - business understanding